Tetlin, Alaska

-Tetlin (Teełąy in Upper Tanana Athabascan) is a census-designated place (CDP) in Southeast Fairbanks Census Area, Alaska, United States.
-At the 2010 census the population was 127, up from 117 in 2000.
+Tetlin (Teełąy) is a census-designated place (CDP) in Southeast Fairbanks Census Area, Alaska, United States.
+As of the 2020 census, Tetlin had a population of 126.

 Geography

 Tetlin is located at (63.137840, -142.524451).

 Tetlin is located along the Tetlin River, between Tetlin Lake and the Tanana River, about 20 mi southeast of Tok.
 It lies in the Tetlin National Wildlife Refuge.
 The village is connected by a dirt road to the Alaska Highway.
 The community is located in the Fairbanks Recording District.

 According to the United States Census Bureau, the CDP has a total area of 72.0 sqmi, of which, 70.4 sqmi of it is land and 1.5 sqmi of it (2.14%) is water.

 Tetlin National Wildlife Refuge

 Tetlin National Wildlife Refuge was established in 1980 to conserve and manage habitat critical to migratory and resident wildlife for benefit of present and future generations.
 The Refuge 730000 acre includes snowcapped mountains and glacier-fed rivers, forests and treeless tundra, and an abundance of wetlands.
 Tetlin Wildlife Refuge produces up to 1,000,000 ducklings a year, and it is home to 186 or more species of birds.
 This upper Tanana Valley has been called the "Tetlin Passage" because it serves as a major migratory route for birds traveling to and from Canada, the Lower 48 and both Central and South America.
 Many of these birds breed and nest in the refuge.
 Migrants, including ducks, geese, swans, cranes, raptors, and songbirds begin arriving in the valley in early April and continue into early June.

 Tetlin also supports a variety of large mammals.
 Dall Sheep dot the higher slopes while moose feed upon the tender new growth that springs up in the wake of frequent lightning-caused fires.
 Wolves, grizzly, black bears and many members of three different caribou herds range over the refuge.

 Two of the six known humpback whitefish spawning areas of the Yukon River drainage are located within the refuge.
 Along with caribou and moose, these fish are important subsistence resources for area residents.
 Arctic Grayling, Northern Pike and burbot are also found in the refuge's many streams and lakes.